Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-implying $U(p)=0$ for all $p_{-}\neq 0$.
-But by analyticity we will have $U(p)=0$ for all $p_{-}$, and this is impossible for the two-point function of a hermitian operator, so we must have an anomaly in the Ward identity.
-This anomaly can be explicitly calculated from fig. \ref{fig1} \cite{LAG-Witten}, and the result is
+so $U(p)=0$ for all $p_{-}\neq 0$.
+This implies by analyticity that $U(p)=0$ for all $p_{-}$, and this is impossible for the two-point function of a Hermitian operator.
+This means that the energy-momentum tensor Ward identity must be anomalous, which can be explicitly calculated from fig.~\ref{fig1} with the result~\cite{LAG-Witten}